joe-r-davis/keepr-old/readme.md

 ###Step 3 - Prettify `Total Points: 5`

-What this site is already pretty. :) Make sure the feature you add are attactive.
+What this site is already pretty. :) Make sure the features you add are attactive.

 Requirements:
 - `5 points`: When hovering over the keep show the three buttons from the bottm overlaid on the image